Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsection{Wage bargaining}

-In each period, matched worker-firm pairs bargain for wages over the matched surplus.
-A worker has their matched surplus as $(W_{i}(R,s,a)-U^I_{i}(R,s,a))$ and a firm has its matched surplus as $J_{i}(Ra,s,a)$, where $i$ denotes $np$ or $p$.
-A worker's bargaining power $\xi_{R}$ depends on the individual's race, and the firm's bargaining power is $1-\xi_{R}$.
-The resulting wage for workers at $p$ and $np$ firms are given by \Cref{eqn:wagenp} and \Cref{eqn:wagep}, respectively.
+In each period, matched worker-firm pairs bargain for wages over the match surplus.
+A worker upon matching earns a surplus of $(W_{i}(R,s,a)-U^I_{i}(R,s,a))$ while the firm surplus is given by $J_{i}(Ra,s,a)$, where $i$ denotes $np$ or $p$.
+The bargaining power of the worker $\xi_{R}$ depends on the individual's race, and the firm's bargaining power is $1-\xi_{R}$.
+The resulting wage for workers employed at $p$ and $np$ firms are given by \Cref{eqn:wagenp} and \Cref{eqn:wagep}, respectively.